aimfeld/mpm-groupwork/README.md

-# mpm-groupwork
-Group project for the MPM02 Applied Machine Learning and Predictive Modelling 1 module at HSLU
+# Group Project for Applied Machine Learning and Predictive Modelling 1 at HSLU